airbr/golang-hugo-blog/content/posts/wsg.md

 ### [Link to my volunteer Github issues and contributions](https://github.com/w3c/sustyweb/issues?q=is%3Aissue+author%3Aairbr+is%3Aclosed+)

 See release notes for D2, D6 for examples of `@airbr` being credited for contributions.
+That is me!

+---

 {{< rawhtml >}}
 <details>